apache/logging-log4cxx/src/site/markdown/usage.md

 ## Levels {#levels}

-Loggers *may* be assigned levels.
-The pre-defined levels: TRACE, DEBUG, INFO, WARN, ERROR and FATAL are defined in the log4cxx::Level class which provides accessor functions.

-If a given logger is not assigned a level, then it inherits one from its closest ancestor with an assigned level.
-More formally:
+A log4cxx::Logger instance *may* be assigned a specific level otherwise it will inherit it from the closest ancestor with an assigned level.
+The root logger always has an assigned level.

+The pre-defined levels: TRACE, DEBUG,
+INFO, WARN, ERROR and FATAL are available.
+These are defined in the log4cxx/level.h file.
+Additional levels may be registered by the application but this is not recommended (See [Custom_levels]).

 ### Level Inheritance {#level-inheritance}

-The *inherited level* for a given logger *C*, is equal to the first non-null level in the logger hierarchy, starting at *C* and proceeding upwards in the hierarchy towards the *root* logger.
+The *inherited level* for a given logger *C*, is equal to the first assigned in the logger hierarchy, starting at *C* and proceeding upwards in the hierarchy towards the *root* logger.

 To ensure that all loggers can eventually inherit a level, the root